bagisto/user-guide/src/multi-vendor-marketplace/dealership-management.md

 <img src="/images/multi-vendor-marketplace/04-sell-as-your-product.png" alt="Global Commission Configuration" />

-The system will display the matching products in the search results, allowing you to select a product and list it in your store with your own price and stock quantity.
+The system will display the matching products in the search results, allowing you to select a product and sell on an Existing Listing with your own price and stock quantity.

 Click on **‘Sell As Yours’** to create your personalized version of the existing product